Nido Program

 To enroll in the Nido Program your child must be at least 10 weeks of age and able to bottle feed comfortably and regularly.

-Infants with older siblings at MSM will be given enrollment priority in addition to families that have previously been part of Montessori + Me.
+Infants with older siblings at MSM will be given enrollment priority.

-We are proud to introduce our newest class, Nido, a place for our youngest students.
-The Nido room will serve children from 10 weeks of age to 1.5 years.
-Nido is the Italian word for nest and that is exactly what this class is—a nest for our smallest children to grow and develop according to Maria Montessori’s philosophy.
+We are proud to introduce our newest class, Nido, a place for our youngest students to become prepared for life.
+The Nido room serves children from 10 weeks of age to 1.5 years.
+Nido is the Italian word for nest and that is exactly what this class is—a nest that serves as a first introduction to the world for our smallest children in which they may grow and develop according to Maria Montessori’s philosophy.

 The child is prepared for advancement to the Bambini class.